Make sure you’re ready to apply for Russian citizenship by getting an understanding of the country’s nationality law.

 - have renounced the citizenship of their home country (except for countries that have dual citizenship treaties with Russia)

-- can provide proof of basic command of Russian language
+- can provide proof of basic command of the Russian language

-The Russian permanent residence requirement can be reduced to one year for the following groups:
+The Russian permanent residence requirement can lessen to one year for the following groups:

 - those who have entered Russia on a Highly Qualified Professional visa

-Certain categories of foreign national can apply for Russian citizenship by naturalisation as soon as they have become permanent residents.
+Certain categories of foreign national can apply for Russian citizenship by naturalization as soon as they have become permanent residents.
 These are foreign nationals who: